Finally Trying Windows 11 on ARM

 As for the ThinkPad X13s, I've had a lot of fun messing around with it despite the lack of window titles on the taskbar (the main reason I dislike Windows 11).
 When I first got it, it had like 20 Windows Updates to install for various firmware updates and drivers.
 The first restart had it updating the UEFI BIOS.
 Clearly a lot of things are moving fast in the Windows on ARM ecosystem.

 I'm happy to report, the X13s supports hardware virtualization!
 So I was able to use WSL2 and WSLg, though there's currently no GPU virtualization support that I'm aware of, so WSLg uses software rendering.
 I also got to try Hyper-V, but Windows 11 build 22000 doesn't support TPMs properly in Hyper-V, so the Windows 11 VHDXs you download from Microsoft will refuse to install updates.
 If you update to a newer insider preview build, then you can enable TPM support in Hyper-V, but I can't use those newer builds because they break external display support.
-(Yes, I did already submit feedback in the Feedback Hub.)
+(Yes, I did already submit feedback in the Feedback Hub.
+UPDATE: A 2022-09-28 firmware update fixed the external display issue for 22621)

 Speaking of external displays, from what I've been able to test, it supports up to 1920 by 1080 at 120 hertz, or 2160 by 1440 at 60 hertz, or 3840 by 2160 at 30 hertz.
 I typically use the 1440p option since I can't stand the 30 hertz refresh rate feeling so sluggish, but the 4k option might be good for movie watching.
+(UPDATE 2022-10-10: I tried a different HDMI adapter and got 3840 by 2160 at 60 hertz, so try different adapters and see what you get!)
 As mentioned above, the insider preview builds break external display support entirely, they can't even be detected, so I've been staying on 22000 for now.
 Hopefully they have it fixed and working by the time 22621 rolls out in a month or so.
+(UPDATE: A 2022-09-28 firmware update fixed the external display issue for 22621)

 I've also tried the ARM64 version of Visual Studio 2022.
 There was an initial weird issue I had where a changing the build architecture dropdown in a C++/CX UWP project would freeze the IDE and cause weird system instability, but a Repair Install fixed that.
 It all works quite nicely now, it was able to build and run the massive C++ project from work in quite a decently short time (significantly faster than the QC710).
 The X13s would make a good development machine if I didn't have access to a desktop setup.
 I'll be using it for sure though to make sure any software I develop works well on ARM64 Windows.
 (This is also why I got the Miix 630 and QC710, in addition to just being really interested in RISC-based computing, and they make good personal devices too.)

 I also tried out gaming, since amusingly both Windows 10 on ARM and Windows 11 on ARM offer Gaming as an option during the setup experience and even offer to sell you Xbox Game Pass, but as usual the current reality (at least on 19044 and 22000) is somewhat disappointing.
 Games in the Microsoft Store which I know for a fact have native ARM64 versions (because I'm the one who built and uploaded them) show as incompatible for some inexplicable reason.
 Just a couple years ago they worked fine, so clearly Microsoft changed something.
+(UPDATE 2022-10-14: this now appears to be fixed, the games correctly show as compatible with ARM64 versions.)
 The Video Memory listing is also always shown as incompatible despite the X13s having 16 GB shared VRAM, probably because it's looking at the 1 MB dedicated VRAM instead.

 The Xbox app also doesn't install by default and the Microsoft store shows it as incompatible, but you can still use the trick of downloading the installer from a web browser and watching the Microsoft store in the background show the progress of the install that it doesn't want to allow.
+(UPDATE 2022-10-14: The Xbox App now has an ARM64 version that can be installed from the store, but it only supports cloud gaming, and only works on Windows 11, not Windows 10.)
 Unfortunately, unlike when I last tested on the QC710, now on the X13s the Xbox app won't even show me my library of games, and the Microsoft store app no longer has a way to open the game page in the Xbox app.
 Game installs from the Xbox app have never worked for me on ARM, but now I can't even get to try because I literally can't navigate to any screen where the option would be presented!

 However there is one game I own which doesn't require the Xbox app to install: Age of Empires Definitive Edition.
 It can be installed directly from the Microsoft Store app, and just like when I tested it on the QC710, it works here on the X13s, with better performance as well.
 It's only available as x64 though, so you can't play it on Windows 10 on ARM unless you use an expired Windows 10 Insider Preview build with x64 emulation support that later became Windows 11 exclusive.
 So, you can game on this device!
 Just... not with the Xbox app.
 As for Vulkan, there's still no news of when it will be supported.
 Only games using DirectX 11 or 12, or a very limited subset of OpenGL, will work, and this applies both to x86 and x64 games as well as native ARM and ARM64 and ARM64EC games.